-Established in Thailand in 1890, Tilleke & Gibbins now has over 160 lawyers and consultants across Southeast Asia, with offices in Thailand, Vietnam, Indonesia, Myanmar, Laos, and Cambodia.
+Established in Thailand in 1890, Tilleke & Gibbins now has over 180 lawyers and consultants across Southeast Asia, with offices in Thailand, Vietnam, Indonesia, Myanmar, Laos, and Cambodia.
 In Vietnam, as the first foreign law firm licensed to operate, we have had an ongoing presence in Ho Chi Minh City since 1992, and in Hanoi since 1994.
-With more than 100 team members in our two offices, we are among the largest law firms in the country.
+With 120 team members in our two offices, we are among the largest law firms in the country.